norbix/norbix.dev/content/posts/artificial-intelligence/index.md

 👉 Key interview takeaway:“Underfitting is when the model is too simple.
 To fix it, I increase model complexity, add better features, or train longer.”

+### 🧠 Connecting the Dots

+- Imbalanced classes: The data distribution is skewed → accuracy is misleading.

+- Overfitting: The model is too complex → memorizes instead of generalizing.

+- Underfitting: The model is too simple → fails to learn meaningful patterns.

 ---

 ## 🤖 Deep Learning: The Neural Revolution